-For a half century, the states & interstates have worked with our partners at EPA to achieve the goals set out in the Act in 1972.
+The states & interstates have worked with our partners at EPA to achieve the goals set out in the Clean Water Act in 1972.
 This landmark law has defined how they do work to protect and restore the nation’s waters.
 We’ve asked them to share their thoughts on this important anniversary.

 It gives me great pleasure to recognize the 50th anniversary of the Clean Water Act, which aimed to prevent, reduce, and eliminate pollution in our nation’s water to restore and maintain the chemical, physical, and biological integrity of our waterways.Eric J. Holcomb

 Protecting and maintaining the quality of the water throughout our great state, and subsequently the nation, has been important to me since childhood.
 Ensuring that water and the aquatic community is protected secures our place in history and our societal health moving into the future.Mary Anne Nelson

 Idaho Department of Environmental Quality